 Loggerhead sea turtle hatchlings forage in the open ocean and are often associated with Sargassum rafts (Hughes 1974; Carr 1987; Walker 1994; Bolten and Balazs 1995).
 The pelagic stage of these sea turtles are known to eat a wide range of things including salps, jellyfish, amphipods, crabs, syngnathid fish, squid, and pelagic snails (Brongersma 1972).
 Stranding records indicate that when pelagic immature loggerheads reach 40-60 cm straight-line carapace length, they begin to live in coastal inshore and nearshore waters of the continental shelf throughout the U.S. Atlantic (Witzell 2002).
 Here they forage over hard- and soft-bottom habitats (Carr 1986).
 Benthic foraging loggerheads eat a variety of invertebrates with crabs and mollusks being an important prey source (Burke et al. 1993).
 Estimates of the maximum diving depths of loggerheads range from 211 m to 233 m (692-764ft.)
 (Thayer et al. 1984; Limpus and Nichols 1988).
-The lengths of loggerhead dives are frequently between 17 and 30 minutes (Thayer et al. 1984; Limpus and Nichols 1988; Limpus and Nichols 1988; Limpus and Nichols 1994; Lanyon et al. 1989) and they may spend anywhere from 80 to 94% of their time submerged (Limpus and Nichols 1994; Lanyon et al. 1989).
+The lengths of loggerhead dives are frequently between 17 and 30 minutes (Thayer et al. 1984; Limpus and Nichols 1988; Limpus and Nichols 1994; Lanyon et al. 1989).

 All of these species of sea turtles are adversely affected by the Gulf reef fish fishery.
-Incidental captures are-infrequent, but occur in all commercial and recreational hook-and-line and longline components of the reef fish fishery.
+Incidental captures are- infrequent, but occur in all commercial and recreational hook-and-line and longline components of the reef fish fishery.
 Observer data indicate that the bottom longline component of the fishery interacts solely with loggerhead sea turtles.
 Captured loggerhead sea turtles can be released alive or can be found dead upon retrieval of bottom longline gear as a result of forced submergence.
 Sea turtles caught during other reef fish fishing with other gears are believed to all be released alive due to shorter gear soak.
 All sea turtles released alive may later succumb to injuries sustained at the time of capture or from exacerbated trauma from fishing hooks or lines that were ingested, entangled, or otherwise still attached when they were released.
 Sea turtle release gear and handling protocols are required in the commercial and for-hire reef fish fisheries to minimize post-release mortality.